 After launching our key worker facemask giveaway at the beginning of May, we were flooded with requests from customers to make our masks available for sale.
 So we’ve refocused some of our production from shirts, to making our sustainable and reusable facemasks - in doing so, we’re hoping to do our bit to keep communities safe whilst making sure that specialist, medical-grade face masks stay reserved for front line NHS and care workers.

 Many countries have made facemasks compulsory in public places where social distancing is impossible or difficult to guarantee, to help prevent the spread of COVID-19.
-The government have now made the wearing of face coverings compulsory on public transport, and many people are also choosing to wear them in other enclosed public spaces where social distancing is difficult to maintain.
+The government have now made the wearing of face coverings compulsory on public transport and in shops in England and Scotland, and many people are also choosing to wear them in other enclosed public spaces where social distancing is difficult to maintain.

 Facemasks are playing a key role as we start to slowly transition out of full lockdown.
 Whilst masks are definitely not a replacement of social distancing or hand-washing, there’s a fair bit of evidence to suggest that if they’re used properly, they are effective in reducing transmission of viruses - Covid-19 included.
 We’ve been reading up on some of the research as well as the safe way to use facemasks.